TurchinAlexander/Digital-Signal-Processing/README.md

 3. Median Filtering window.

 ## Image Filtering
-Filtering the image with 2D Median filtering windows to remove noises and other not necessary elements from it.
+1. Filtering the image with 2D Median filtering windows to remove noises and other not necessary elements from it.
+2. Bluring a picture using Gauss filter.
+3. Show a countour of the picture using Sobel filter.